semuel1/Diet_Tumblah/README.md

 # Installation
-## 1. Fork the repo, then clone it down to your local machine
+## 1. Clone the repo down to your local machine
 `git clone <repo_link> <new_name>`

 ## 2. Install dependencies